pattonsgirl/CEG2410/LectureNotes/Data.md

 [Hostinger - what is NVME](https://www.hostinger.com/tutorials/what-is-nvme)
 [DiskPart - AHCI vs NVME](https://www.diskpart.com/clone/achi-vs-nvme-ssd-0310.html)

+### Sizes of Data Pools

+I cannot simply state disks, as we don't have the tech to develop singular disks to some of these size scales.
+Examples for real world equivalents to wrap your head around [the scale of sizes](https://www.geeksforgeeks.org/understanding-file-sizes-bytes-kb-mb-gb-tb-pb-eb-zb-yb/)

+- bit
+    - 1 or 0
+- byte
+    - 8 bits
+- Kilo-byte - KB
+    - 1000 B = 1 KB
+- Mega-byte - MB
+- Giga-byte - GB
+    - 1000 MB = 1 GB
+- Terra-byte - TB
+    - 1000 GB = 1 TB
+- Peta-byte - PB
+    - 1000 TB = 1 PB
+- Exa-byte - EB
+    - 1000 PB = 1 EB
+- Zetta-byte - ZB
+    - 1000 EB = 1 ZB
+- Yotta-byte - YB
+    - 1000 ZB = 1 YB

 ## Filesystems

 A  file system  defines how files are  named,  stored, and  retrieved  from a storage device.